Welcome to 1st Grade at Noah Webster Schools!

 • A friendly smile

-If you teacher needs additional items, you will receive a list at Open House.
+If your teacher needs additional items, you will receive a list at Open House.
 Please note that additional items brought from home may be sent home at the teacher's discretion.

-We do not accept hand sanitizer donations; however, we will be collecting money for hand sanitizer.
+Noah Webster Schoolsdoes not accept bottles of hand sanitizer; however, we will be collecting a $2.00 donationfor hand sanitizer.

 1st Grade Teaching Team